 In September of the senior year, almost a year after the PSAT is taken, announcements are made of semifinalists (approximately 16,000 of some 50,000 high scorers).
 Those in the top 50,000 not making the Semifinalist cut are recognized as Commended Students and still may be eligible for special corporate and business sponsored scholarships announced later.

 Often it is stated that National Merit Commended and Semifinalist students are the top 50,000 scorers by PSAT Selection Index in the United States.
 This is not entirely accurate as the qualifying score varies from state to state.
-So for the class of 2018 while a 217 selection index made the Semifinalist cut for a student attending school (not where you live) in Kentucky, that same student would not have qualified with Ohio’s 219 cutoff and would have been far off the 222 Massachusetts required selection index.
-The Commended Student cutoff for the class of 2018 was 211 for all states.
+So for the class of 2019 while a 218 selection index made the Semifinalist cut for a student attending school (not where you live) in Kentucky, that same student would not have qualified with Ohio’s 219 cutoff and would have been far off the 223 Massachusetts (highest cutoff nationally) required selection index.
+The Commended Student cutoff for the class of 2019 was 212 for all states.

 If you weren’t a high scoring sophomore, approach the PSAT for what it is for most – PRACTICE.
 This will be an early step in getting you ready for SAT game day later in the year!
 If you live in the Greater Cincinnati area and want to increase your odds, contact LEAP for National Merit prep: 1:1 tutoring and PSAT Workshop.